 WAEC subject combination (requirements) for Economics and Statistics

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Economics and Statistics in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Economics and Statistics must include:
+The required WAEC subject combination (O level requirement) for Economics and Statistics must include:

 - English Language

 - Any two of Arts or Social Science subjects